 Our UK National Summary Data Page (NSDP) contains data published in the Statistical Data and Metadata eXchange (SDMX) format.
 Data on this page are chosen by the International Monetary Fund (IMF) and published in the SDMX format.
 This is part of a requirement to be consistent with the Special Data Dissemination Standard (SDDS) Plus.

 The SDMX links on our NSDP are presented in table cells.
-This fails the web content accessibility guidelines (WCAG) 2.1 success criterion:
+This fails WCAG 2.1 success criteria:

 We are currently developing a new way to present SDMX datasets that both meets accessibility requirements and our obligations to the IMF.